Upcoming website maintenance, Tuesday, July 2, 2024, 5 - 8 p.m. PDT

 Ensure you have your previous DLI Letter of Acceptance (LOA) and VCC Letter of Acceptance (LOA) to submit your request online.
 The dates indicated on the form need to match the dates on those letters; otherwise, your request won’t go through.

 You may be able to leave and return to Canada as long as your visa to enter Canada - eTA and TRV is still valid.
 If your visitor visa or eTA is expired, you must apply for and receive a new one before you leave.
-Please visit IRCC Help Centre to learn more.
+Please visit the IRCC Help Centre to learn more.

 To be eligible to submit their information in advance, international students must: